ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 This engineering effort invites you to investigate how to use various discrete structures, such as the dictionary and the set, to analyze all of the text in a file.
-This means that your program, called `textanalysis` must complete tasks like (i) inputting a text file, (ii) extracting the paragraphs from the text file, and (iii) extracting the words in each paragraph.
-Next, your program
+This means that your program, called `textanalysis`, must complete tasks like (i) inputting a text file and storing its contents in a string, (ii) extracting the paragraphs from the text file, and (iii) extracting the words in each paragraph.
+Next, `textanalysis` should identify the unique words in each paragraph, the unique words in the entire document, and the words that are evident in all of the paragraphs of the document.
+To accomplish these tasks your program will use external packages, such as [supervenn](https://github.com/gecko984/supervenn), that make it possible to better visualize and understand the relationships between the sets that represent each of the paragraphs in the document.
+As you enhance your knowledge of discrete structures and your [technical skills](/proactive-skills/introduction-proactive-skills/), you will continue to program with VS Code, the Python programming language, and the Poetry package manager.
+Ultimately, your goal for this project is to create a program that can automatically analyze a complete text document.

-extract the unique values
-contained inside of a list of strings.
-In addition to implementing and testing the functions that perform list uniquification, you will produce the majority of the functions for the program's command-line interface and input processing.
-You will also implement functions that calculate the reduction in size and the percent reduction in size for a list of strings with an unknown amount of redundancy.
-To experimentally assess the efficiency of the `datauniquifier` program that you implement, this project also invites you to conduct an experiment to study, for instance, which uniquification process is best at reducing a list's size.

 ## Project Access